 Ph.D.
 Degree Program

-Note to Applicants: The application deadline for Fall 2018 semester admission is January 10, 2018.
+Note to Applicants: The application for Fall 2018 admission to all PhD programs is now closed.
+In August, our application for Fall 2019 will become available and the deadline will be January 10, 2019.
 Go to Admissions page.

 The Pharmaceutical Health Outcomes and Policy (PHOP) doctoral degree program at the University of Houston College of Pharmacy offers a learning and research environment that combines the collaborative opportunities of the Texas Medical Center’s world-class healthcare and scientific community with the academic resources and award-winning faculty at Houston’s only Carnegie Institute-designated Tier One public research university.

 Pharmaceutical Health Outcomes and Policy consists of pharmaceutical practice and policy research, a multidisciplinary field that examines cost, access, and quality of pharmaceutical care from clinical, sociobehavioral, economic, organizational and technological perspectives.

 Traditional and innovative areas of pharmaceutical health outcomes research include pharmacoepidemiology, pharmacoeconomics, comparative effectiveness research, patient-centered outcomes research, and translational research.

 The Ph.D. in Pharmaceutical Health Outcomes and Policy requires the completion of a minimum number of 70 credit hours.

 Almost all of our students (international and domestic) are awarded stipends from Research or Teaching Assistantships, and are reimbursed for all tuition and fees.
 Please see the Financial Aid section for more details.